 Preparing for Discharge

-You are required to have an adult (someone over 18 years old) to arrive with you, stay during your procedure and then take you home.
+You are required to have an adult (someone over 18 years old) to arrive with you, stay during your procedure and then take you home after your procedure.

 Please come to the center with the name and telephone number(s) of the individual who will escort you home.
-This person will be contacted prior to your surgical procedure to confirm that they will be picking you up from the center.
-However, your procedure will be cancelled if your ride cannot be contacted.
+This person will be verified prior to your surgical procedure to ensure that they will be taking you home from the center.
+Your procedure will be cancelled if your ride cannot be verified.
+Your escort must have their phone on and be available at all times during your time at Wills Eye.

-If arriving by car please park on the 7th floor (roof top) of the Walnut Towers parking garage located adjacent to the Wills Eye Hospital building.
-Entrances to this garage are accessible on both 8th and 9th Streets between Walnut and Locust Streets or from Walnut Street on the left before 9th Street.
+If arriving by car please try to park on the 7th floor (roof top) of the Walnut Towers parking garage located adjacent to the Wills Eye Hospital building.
+The Surgical department is on the 7th floor and there are doors from the garage that lead directly into the surgical registration area.
+Parking on the 7th floor will make it easier for discharge after surgery.
+Entrances to this garage are accessible on both 8th and 9th Streets between Walnut and Locust Streets or from Walnut Street on the left just before the traffic light at 9th Street.

 Wills Eye offers state-of-the-art in-patient care focused solely on eye conditions.
 We are open 365 days a year, on a 24-hour, 7-day per week basis.